Earl Grey Tea Caffeine: Is It Safe During Pregnancy?

 How Safe Is Earl Grey Tea During Pregnancy?

 Earl Grey tea is extremely popular.
 Hence, you will find innumerable flavors in this type of tea.
-Though tea offers several health benefits, research has shown that too much intake of any form of black tea can lead to serious side effects due to its caffeine content.
+Though tea offers several health benefits like improving your body’s hydration and preventing oxidative stress, research has shown that too much intake of any form of black tea can lead to serious side effects due to its caffeine content.

-Several studies have found that high caffeine intake (>150 mg/day) during pregnancy may result in an increased risk of low birth weight (in the infant), spontaneous abortion, and restricted fetal growth (3), (4), (5).
+Several studies have found that high caffeine intake (>150 mg/day) during pregnancy may result in increased risks of low birth weight (in the baby), spontaneous abortion, and restricted fetal growth (3), (4), (5).

 However, limiting your caffeine intake to 1-2 cups per day is not a cause for concern, even in pregnancy (6).

-It is always advisable to consult your doctor before experimenting with any beverages.
+It is always better to take your doctor’s advice before experimenting with any beverages.

-Hence, even though Earl Grey tea is soothing in nature, make sure to drink it only in moderation during pregnancy.
+Hence, even though Earl Grey tea benefits are many, it’s important to drink it only in moderation during pregnancy.

 How Much Should You Drink?